 This internationally accredited MPhil Leadership Coaching provides you with the skills to establish your credentials as a leadership coach.
 This will enable you to grow the talent of others, transfer knowledge, build meaningful relationships, enhance the performance of others, strengthen teamwork, and facilitate cultural transformation in organisations.

 But first, it will ask you to dig deeply in order to find out what drives you as a coach and then to develop your authentic coaching style.

 This is a blended learning programme, which means you can study while you work.
 This format combines on-campus classes with online classes, making the programme accessible to students from elsewhere in South Africa and even further afield.
 This also means that you can start to generate an income from coaching almost immediately.

 This MPhil Leadership Coaching comes with various quality guarantees.
 The degree is accredited with EMCC’s Global Quality Award (EQA) at Master Practitioner Level.
-EMCC offers a framework to enable the quality of mentoring/coaching services to be recognised for meeting high quality standards of the profession.
+The Belgium-based EMCC sets industry standards for mentoring, coaching, and supervision globally.